Age disparity in sexual relationships: Social perspectives

-Social structural origin theory
+Social structural origin theory in heterosexual age disparity in sexual relationships

 Social structural origin theory argues that the underlying cause of sex-differentiated behaviour is the concentration of men and women in differing roles in society.
 It has been argued that a reason gender roles are so prevalent in society is that the expectations of gender roles can become internalised in a person's self-concept and personality.
 In a Brown University study, it has been noted that the social structure of a country determines the age difference between spouses more than any other factor, challenging evolutionary explanations.
 In regard to mate selection, social structural theory supports the idea that individuals aim to maximise what they can provide in the relationship in an environment that is limiting their utilities through expected gender roles in society and marriage.

-It is thought that a trade-off or equilibrium is reached, in regard to what each gender brings to the mating partnership, and that this equilibrium is most likely to be reached with a trade-off of ages when selecting a mate.
+It is thought that a trade-off or equilibrium is reached, in regard to what each gender brings to a partnership, and that this equilibrium is most likely to be reached with a trade-off of ages when selecting a mate.
 Women trade youth and physical attractiveness for economic security in their male partner.
 This economic approach to choosing a partner ultimately depends on the marital or family system that is adopted by society.
 Women and men tend to seek a partner that will fit in with their society's sexual division of labour.
 For example, a marital system based on males being the provider and females the domestic worker, favours an age gap in the relationship.
 An older male is more likely to have more resources to provide to the family.

-The rational choice model
+The rational choice model in heterosexual age disparity in sexual relationships

-The rational choice model also suggests that people look for partners who can provide for them in their life (bread-winners); as men traditionally earn more as they get older, women will therefore prefer older men.
+The rational choice model also suggests that people look for partners who can provide for them in their life (breadwinner model); as men traditionally earn more as they get older, women will therefore prefer older men.
 This factor is diminishing as more women enter the labour force and the gender pay gap decreases.